 Dental Restoration Falls Out

-If a dental filling, dental crown, or dental bridge falls out, keep it until you can see your dentist.
-Never use any household adhesives to try to reinsert the dental restoration.
+If a dental filling, crown, or bridge falls out, keep it until you can see your dentist.
+Never use household adhesives to try to reinsert the dental restoration.
 This can lead to further damage to the restoration or tooth.
 You may use dental cement found in a drug store or sugar-free gum as a temporary fix.
-Prompt professional assistance is crucial to restoring the restoration.
+Prompt professional assistance is crucial to restoration.

 Permanent Tooth is Coming Loose